 3. Use dried flowers for a temporary pick-me-up.
 With autumn wind and rain, dried flowers probably won’t survive very long in outdoor window boxes.
 However, if you just want to dress up the front of your home for a day or two – say, when guests visit for Thanksgiving dinner, or when potential buyers come to your open house – then a window box full of dried flowers may do the trick.
 If you’ve preserved blooms from your own garden, they can fill your flower boxes.
 Otherwise, buy armfuls of dried blossoms from an online retailer, local craft store, or farmer’s market.
 As with all dried flower arrangements, a little floral foam helps keep everything in place.

 4. Fill fall window boxes with gourds, Indian corn, and colorful foliage.
 Especially appropriate for Halloween and Thanksgiving, window boxes full of pumpkins, squash, and corn are an unexpected delight.
 When your flowers and plants have died, create artful arrangements of these traditional harvest symbols on top of the soil in your window boxes.
 Rain and even early snow won’t faze them.
 Another option for bright autumn window boxes is color-changing foliage from deciduous trees.
 When pruning in preparation for winter storms, keep some lightweight branches and weave them into your fall flower box designs.

 5. Switch to artificial flowers and foliage.
 Some die-hard gardeners resist using faux plants, but today’s varieties are durable and realistic.
 (Well, as realistic as snow-covered geraniums can be!)
-Invest in UV-resistant artificial plants, and once your live plants have succumbed to the cold, pull them out of storage for colorful fall and winter window boxes.
+Invest in UV Resistant Outdoor Rated Plants and once your live plants have succumbed to the cold, pull them out of storage for colorful fall and winter window boxes.
 High-quality outdoor artificial flowers will last for many years.